 Evidence of Current Year’s Income

-Sponsors also should submit documentation that evidences income for the current year.
-Sponsors who are employed by a company or organization may provide documents such as pay stubs, W-2 or an employment verification letter.
+Sponsors and supporters also should submit documentation that evidences income for the current year.
+Persons who are employed by a company or organization may provide documents such as pay stubs, W-2 or an employment verification letter.
 However, self-employed individuals may be slightly more challenged to prove income for the current year.

 You’ll need to establish your anticipated current year income.
 According to USCIS, submit the following documentation if you are a self-employed sponsor:

 - Bank statements from the previous 6 months showing self-employment income

 - Signed and dated statement about the nature of the business and the sponsor’s involvement

 This may be the case for individuals who earn income from driving (Uber, Lyft, etc.) or other self-employment.
 As mentioned above, use bank statements that can prove a stable flow of income.
 This may be supported with a profit and loss statement from the business.